 So, in 1891 we find them at this address living with George, Margaret, Charles, Esther and Ernest.
 They also have a general servant, Mary Ann Taylor, so they must have been doing reasonably well for themselves.

 They stayed at this house throughout the next decade, and on the 1901 census we find a much reduced household of just Frederick, Sarah and their son David.
 Fred is working as a Tailor's cutter.

 Again, on the 1911 census they are at 9 Duddery Road, and they have their 8 year old granddaughter Maud Taylor living with them.
 Frederick is listed as a tabard cloth cutter.

-Thanks to Judy Stratford for the gravestone photo from Haverhill cemetery
+Thanks to Judy Stratford for the gravestone photo from Haverhill cemetery, and article about Frederick

 (1) Suffolk Records Office, Bury St Edmunds, Parish Registers of St Mary's Church, Haverhill.
 Fiche 578/4/p11 of 37

 (2) Birth Register.
 4th Quarter 1845, Risbridge District, Vol 12 Page 372